-Deputy Chief Executive visits dentists to explore NHS dental provision expansion
+Deputy chief executive visits dentists to explore NHS dental provision expansion

 The ICB’s deputy chief executive Michelle Arrowsmith visited a Chesterfield dental practice to discuss the challenges and opportunities of expanding dental provision in Derbyshire.